 Considerations in the Formation of Joint Ventures

-When your company enters into a joint venture with another organization, some of the key issues you will have to consider and resolve include:
+When your company enters into a joint venture with another organization, some key issues you will have to consider and resolve include:

 - Will the joint venture be formed as a new business entity, such as a partnership or LLC?